Decoupling the Effect of Chain-of-Thought Reasoning: A Human Label Variation Perspective: Acknowledgements

 \section{Acknowledgements}

 We thank the members of the MaiNLP lab for their insightful feedback on earlier drafts of this paper.
 We specifically appreciate the suggestions of Siyao Peng, Jana Grimm, Florian Eichin and Benedetta Muscato.
+We are also grateful to the anonymous reviewers for their constructive feedback.
 BC acknowledges his membership in the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program.
 BP and RL are supported by ERC Consolidator Grant DIALECT 101043235.
 AK is supported by the UK Research and Innovation (UKRI) Frontier Research Grant EP/Y031350/1 EQUATE (the UK government's funding guarantee for ERC Advanced Grants).